SF-WDI-LABS/mongoose-books-app/docs/sprint1.md

   module.exports = Book;
   ```

-## 4. Wait a second.... what are modules :grey_question:
+## 4. Wait a second.... what are modules ?

 We've already provided a `models/index.js` for you to use.
 If you take a look in there you should already see that it
   1. requires mongoose